 Please ask [CCO Name] to see what free HRSN benefits are available.
 HRSN benefits include:

+Housing services:

+Help with rent and utilities to keep your housing.

+Help with other services to support you as a tenant.

+Home changes for health such as air conditioners, heaters, air filtration devices, portable power supplies and mini-refrigerators.

+Nutrition services:

+Help includes nutrition education, medically tailored meals, meals or pantry stocking, and fruit and vegetables.
+(This starts March 1, 2026.)

+Outreach and engagement services:

+Get help connecting to other resources and supports.

-You may be able to get some or all of the HRSN benefits if you are an OHP Member, and one or more of the below:
+You may be able to get some or all of the HRSN benefits if you are an OHP Member, and:

+Have recently left or are leaving incarceration (jail, detention, etc.).

+Have recently left or are leaving a mental health or substance use recovery facility.

+Have been in the Oregon child welfare system (foster care) now or in the past.

+Are going from Medicaid-only benefits to qualifying for Medicaid and Medicare.

+Have a household income that’s 30% or less of the average yearly income where you live, and you lack resources or support to prevent homelessness.

+Are a young adult with special health care needs.

 You must also meet other criteria.
 For questions or to be screened, please contact [CCO Name].
-[CCO Name] can help you to schedule appointments for HRSN benefits.
+[CCO Name] can help you to see if you qualify for any of these benefits..

 Please note that to be screened and to get HRSN benefits, your personal data may be collected and used for referrals.
 You can limit how your information is shared.

-If approved, you can choose how you get HRSN benefits.
 HRSN benefits are free to you and you can opt out at any time.
 If you get HRSN benefits, your care coordination team will work with you to make sure your care plan is updated.
 See page [XX] for Care Coordination and care plans.

+If you are denied HRSN benefits, you have the right to appeal that decision.
+See page [XX] for more about denials and appeals.

 Important Notes: